hamza1122-blip/MensWear-Shop-Seamless-Order-Updates-via-Emails/README.md

 💡 Future Enhancements

-Add dynamic email templates with customer names and products.
+Add dynamic email templates with customer names and products

-Integrate automatic order updates from WooCommerce or Shopify.
+Integrate automatic order updates from WooCommerce or Shopify

-Include SMS notifications using Twilio or WhatsApp API.
+Include SMS notifications using Twilio or WhatsApp API

 🏁 How to Use

-Clone the repository.
+Clone the repository

-Import the workflow JSON file into n8n.
+Import the workflow JSON file into n8n

-Connect your Google Sheets and Gmail credentials.
+Connect your Google Sheets and Gmail credentials

-Update the Sheet ID and email templates.
+Update the Sheet ID and email templates

-Execute the workflow manually or schedule it with Cron.
+Execute the workflow manually or schedule it with Cron